Libiv/SB_Data-Science_projects/README.md

 # SB_Data-Science_projects
-Springboard Data Science Career Track
+This repo holds mini-projects, assignments and notes for capstone projects for the Springboard Data Science intensive Career Track
+Sep-2021